 - The DGFS Holiday Dinner held in December for DGFS members and guests.
 There are door prizes, great food, and camaraderie to help get us through our long winters

 - The Heritage Garden at the corner of 4th Street and Woodland Avenue was revealed by a city cleanup crew.
 Then City Gardener, Tom Kasper, organized the adoption and revitalization of this once lost garden as a Society project.
 The garden was re-configured in 2017 due to street changes that year.
+Many volunteers are needed for this project.

 - DGFS worked with the “Tomato Man” project inspired by DGFS member, Ray Picconatto, who grew hundreds of tomato plants to give to area school children to grow over the summer.
 With the goal of putting a tomato plant into the hands of every elementary school student, the project is now up to 4,000 donated plants, soil and pots!
 DGFS members and volunteers spend a day at the schools helping transplant the tomatoes into larger pots and answer questions.
 There is a followup Harvest Festival at the schools in the fall.